pzingg/integrity_proofs/did_server/README.md

 # DidServer

 A Phoenix-based web server backed by a PostgreSQL database to demonstrate delivery and updating of DID identities.

+Also exposes a basic user account schema for roaming identities that might be extended to support both ActivityPub and the Bluesky AT Protocol.

 Both did:web and did:plc methods are implemented.